Children & Youth

 If you’re new to navigating the NDIS, this practical guide will introduce you to what the NDIS is, who is eligible and how to apply.
 We also provide tips to help you feel confident throughout the application process.

-An online training program to empower parents to navigate the NDIS service network and take control over their child’s planning and supports.
+Parents as Case Coordinators is an online training program to empower parents to navigate the NDIS service network and take control over their child’s planning and supports.

 One of the primary goals of the NDIS is to provide you with greater choice and flexibility in how you access supports.
 The NDIS allows you to choose how you manage your funding and the providers you use and control over how you achieve the goals laid out in your NDIS plan.